PennLINC/xcp_d/docs/installation.rst

 Docker Installation
 ===================
-For every new version of *xcp_d* that is released, a corresponding Docker image is generated.
+For every new version of *XCP-D* that is released, a corresponding Docker image is generated.

-In order to run *xcp_d* via Docker images, the Docker Engine must be installed.
+In order to run *XCP-D* via Docker images, the Docker Engine must be installed.

-If you have used *xcp_d* via Docker in the past, you might need to pull down a more recent version of the image: ::
+If you have used *XCP-D* via Docker in the past, you might need to pull down a more recent version of the image: ::

     $ docker pull pennlinc/xcp_d:<latest-version>

 The image can also be found here: https://hub.docker.com/r/pennlinc/xcp_d

-*xcp_d* can be run interacting directly with the Docker Engine via the `docker run` command, or through a lightweight wrapper that was created for convenience.
+*XCP-D* can be run interacting directly with the Docker Engine via the `docker run` command, or through a lightweight wrapper that was created for convenience.